agentsystems/agentsystems/README.md

 [![GitHub stars](https://img.shields.io/github/stars/agentsystems/agentsystems?style=flat-square&logo=github)](https://github.com/agentsystems/agentsystems/stargazers)

 > [!NOTE]
-> **Public Beta** - We're building AgentSystems in the open!
-Official public launch September 15, 2025.
+> **Public Pre-Release** - We're building AgentSystems in the open!
+Official public launch coming soon.
 > Join our [Discord](https://discord.gg/H26CEWfT) for updates, feedback, and access to new features.

 **Run AI agents on your own terms**

 Deploy agents locally.
 Process data on your hardware.
 Control your AI infrastructure.

+> **Run first and third-party AI agents with trust controls.** AgentSystems is designed to let you deploy third-party agents on your own hardware with container isolation, audit logging, and credential separation - designed to keep your data and credentials out of the hands of agent builders.
+One-line install, works with OpenAI, Anthropic, Bedrock, and local models via Ollama.

 ## Why AgentSystems?